ystael/chicago-ug-math-bib/README.md

 * [Intermediate](intermediate/README.md)
 * [Advanced](advanced/README.md)

-Until I complete the migration to Markdown, the original text will remain available:
+In addition, the original text (as of January 1999) will remain available:

 * [Original text](original/biblio.html)